fuzzygreenblurs/nimbus_virtual_memory/README.md

 The code can be found here.
 All relevant functions are packaged as a library as described in the writeup.
 They are prototyped in the `my_vm.h` file and their implementations can be found in the corresponding `my_vm.c` file.

 #### Compilation
-a. compiling the library: `make clean && make`
+- compiling the library: `make clean && make`
-b. compiling the tests: `cd benchmark && make clean && make`
+- compiling the tests: `cd benchmark && make clean && make`

 #### Testing
 This library is benchmarked against a square matrix-matrix multiplication operation.
 Within the benchmark directory, A single-threaded test can be executed by running `test.c`.
 The multi-threaded test can be executed by running `multi-test.c`.
 Running these tests will demonstrate that the library arrives at the correct product deterministically along with metrics for TLB performance.